ezra-dalimunthe/MemberService/README.md

-# BookService
+# MemberService
-BookService as part of Learning Microservices
+MemberService as part of Learning Microservices
 The repository is used to learn microservice architecture.